Shawnee National Forest: Illinois Garden of the Gods

 Southern Illinois has one of the best-kept secrets in the Midwest: Garden of the Gods Wilderness in the Shawnee National Forest.
-I had never heard of Garden of the Gods until I saw photos posted on a fellow travel writer’s Instagram page.
-When asking others if they had ever been, not many seemed to know about this amazing Midwest location.
+I hadn’t heard of Garden of the Gods until I saw photos posted on a fellow travel writer’s Instagram page.
+Not many seemed to know about this amazing Midwest location when asking others if they had ever been.
 I knew we had to visit!

 Garden of the Gods